-In admitting particular parties to engage, it was in no IV. ticular parties to en-degree the intention of Government to compromise private rights gage for the payment degree the intention of dovernment to compromise private rights of the public revenue or privileges, or to vest the sudder malgoozars with any rights shall not bar the reve- not previously possessed by them, excepting in so far as their nue officers from inter-the interest in the land for which they may have engaged might be rights of other persons improved by the limitation of the Government demand, or otherwise by the resignation in their favor of rights previously vested in Government itself, or as it may have been found necessary, with a view to the punctual realization of the public dues, to vest the sudder malgoozar, by special Regulation, with authority of distraint, or other powers of coercion over the under-tenants.
+In admitting particular parties to engage, it was in no IV. ticular parties to en- degree the intention of Government to compromise private rights gage for the payment digree the intention of Government to compromise private rights of the public revenue or privileges, or to vest the sudder malgoozars with any rights shall not bar the reve- not previously possessed by them, excepting in so far as their nue officers from interrights of other persons improved by the limitation of the Government demand, or otherwise by the resignation in their favor of rights previously vested in Government itself, or as it may have been found necessary, with a view to the punctual realization of the public dues, to vest the sudder malgoozar, by special Regulation, with authority of distraint, or other powers of coercion over the under-tenants.
 On the contrary, it is the anxious desire of Government, and the bounden duty of its officers, to secure every one in the possession of the rights and privileges which he may lawfully possess or be entitled to possess.
-In pursuance of this principle it is hereby declared and enacted that nothing in the above provisions for extending the existing leases, or in the stipulations of the existing settlements, do or shall be construed to bar the revenue officers duly empowered in that behalf from interfering to adjust the respective rights of the sudder malgoozars and their under-tenants; nor shall any claims to a remission or abatement of revenue be admitted on the ground of any decision or order But if the profits of passed in that behalf; but if such decision or order shall operate any zemindar be materially to reduce the profits derived by any zemindar or rially reduced by any malgoozar from the mehal owned or managed by him, it shall such officer, he shall be be competent for such zemindar or malgoozar to relinquish his at liberty to relinquish engagements, and the revenue officers shall in such case proceed to make a settlement of the mehal de noro.
+In pursuance of this principle it is hereby declared and enacted that nothing in the above provisions for extending the existing leases, or in the stipulations of the existing settlements, do or shall be construed to bar the revenue officers duly empowered in that behalf from interfering to adjust the respective rights of the sudder malgoozars and their under-tenants; nor shall any claims to a remission or abatement of revenue be admitted on the ground of any decision or order But if the profits of passed in that behalf; but if such decision or order shall operate any zemindar be mate materially to reduce the profits derived by any zemindar or rially reduced by any malgoozar from the mehal owned or managed by him, it shall order or decision of malgoozar for such zemindar or malgoozar to relinquish his at liberty to relinquish engagements, and the revenue officers shall in such case proceed to make a settlement of the mehal de noro.
+Existing provisions V. First.
+The provisions contained in a zemindars and relative to malikana lations regarding the allowance to be made to zemindars and other malgoozars who may be excluded from the management of mehals owned or claimed by them, whether as malikana or nankar, are hereby rescinded.